-Israel accuses Palestinian rights groups of terrorism
+Israel outlaws Palestinian rights groups, alleging terrorism

 The designated groups are Al-Haq, a human rights group founded in 1979, as well as the Addameer rights group, Defense for Children International-Palestine, the Bisan Center for Research and Development, the Union of Palestinian Women’s Committees and the Union of Agricultural Work Committees.

-The Israeli Defense Ministry said they are linked to the Popular Front for the Liberation of Palestine, a secular, left-wing movement with a political party as well as an armed wing that has carried out deadly attacks against Israelis.
+The Israeli Defense Ministry said they are secretly linked to the Popular Front for the Liberation of Palestine, a secular, left-wing movement with a political party as well as an armed wing that has carried out deadly attacks against Israelis.
+Israel and Western countries consider the PFLP a terrorist organization.

 The ministry’s statement was released during the Israeli and Palestinian weekend.
 Representatives from the targeted organizations could not immediately be reached for comment.

-The Defense Ministry said the groups “constitute a network of organizations active undercover on the international front on behalf of the ‘Popular Front,’ to support its activity and further its goals.”
-It said they are “controlled by senior leaders” of the PFLP and employ its members, including some who had “participated in terror activity.”
+The Defense Ministry said the organizations are “controlled by senior leaders” of the PFLP and employ its members, including some who have “participated in terror activity.”

 It said the groups serve as a “central source” of financing for the PFLP and had received “large sums of money from European countries and international organizations,” without elaborating.

-Spokespeople for the European Union delegations to Israel and to the Palestinian territories did not immediately respond to requests for comment.
+The U.S. State Department said it would seek more information from Israel on the designation and had not been given advance warning about it.

+“We believe respect for human rights, fundamental freedoms, and a strong civil society are critically important to responsible and responsive governance,” spokesman Ned Price told reporters in Washington.
-The Palestinian Authority condemned what it said was an “unhinged assault” on Palestinian civil society.

-“This fallacious and libelous slander is a strategic assault on Palestinian civil society and the Palestinian people’s fundamental right to oppose Israel’s illegal occupation and expose its continuing crimes,” it said in a statement.
+The Palestinian Authority, which has recently cracked down on its own critics, condemned what it said was a “strategic assault on Palestinian civil society and the Palestinian people’s fundamental right to oppose Israel’s illegal occupation and expose its continuing crimes.”

+New York-based Human Rights Watch and London-based Amnesty International released a joint statement condemning the move as an “attack by the Israeli government on the international human rights movement.”

+“For decades, Israeli authorities have systematically sought to muzzle human rights monitoring and punish those who criticize its repressive rule over Palestinians,” they said.
+“This decision is an alarming escalation that threatens to shut down the work of Palestine’s most prominent civil society organizations.”

 The Israeli human rights group B’Tselem called the government’s declaration “an act characteristic of totalitarian regimes, with the clear purpose of shutting down these organizations.”